wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 Once `sendPayloadToEvm` is called on the source chain, the off-chain Delivery Provider picks up the VAA corresponding to the message and relays it to the target chain.
 The provider will then invoke the `receiveWormholeMessages` function on the contract specified by `targetAddress` on the `targetChain`.

-In the `receiveWormholeMessages` function, we want to:
+In the `receiveWormholeMessages` function, you want to:
  - Update the latest greeting
  - Emit a `GreetingReceived` event with the greeting message and the sender

 ### Key Security Considerations:
- - **Restricting Access**: It is crucial to ensure that only the Wormhole Relayer contract can call `receiveWormholeMessages` to prevent unauthorized access
+ - **Restricting Access** - it's crucial to ensure that only the Wormhole Relayer contract can call `receiveWormholeMessages` to prevent unauthorized access
- - **Verification of Source**: It’s important to verify that the message is from the expected `sourceChain` and `sourceAddress` to avoid malicious calls
+ - **Verification of Source** - it’s important to verify that the message is from the expected `sourceChain` and `sourceAddress` to avoid malicious calls

- And voilà, we now have a fully functional contract that can be deployed across multiple EVM chains, forming a complete cross-chain application powered by Wormhole!
+ And voilà, you now have a fully functional contract that can be deployed across multiple EVM chains, forming a complete cross-chain application powered by Wormhole!
 Users can interact with the contract from any supported chain and send greetings that will be emitted on other chains within the system.

 This setup allows users with any wallet to request greetings to be emitted on any participating chain, creating a seamless cross-chain experience.